Tourism on the Moon

-Lunar tourism may be possible in the future if trips to the Moon are made available to a private audience.
-Some space tourism startup companies are planning to offer tourism on or around the Moon, and estimate this to be possible sometime between 2023 and 2043.
+Lunar tourism may be possible if trips to the Moon and its vicinity are made available to a private audience.
+Some space tourism startup companies are planning to offer tourism on or around the Moon, and estimate lunar tourism to be possible by 2043.

+As of 2026, 28 humans have traveled to the lunar vicinity, and 12 have landed on the Moon; these were all astronauts on NASA's Apollo and Artemis II flights and not tourists.